exo-addons/data-injectors/README.md

 So, simply:

-1:login to the PLF first
+1: login to the PLF first

-2:call rest services
+2: call rest services

  SOCIAL Inject: